5 Best Georgetown Tours in Washington DC

 The Georgetown neighborhood in Washington D.C. is known for being the historic core of the U.S. capital.
 During a tour of approximately 2 hours and for an approximate price of 63 €, you will learn about the past and present of Georgetown.
 You will pass by the main attractions while your guide tells you all the historical details.

-The meeting place is usually the Georgetown Waterfront Park.
+The meeting point is usually the Georgetown Waterfront Park.
 There your guide and tour group will be waiting for you.
 From here you will begin your tour through the famous family homes you've probably heard of: the Lincolns and Kennedys.

 Details of interest